What is Disability Awareness Training?

 ✅Explore Hiring and Workplace Biases

 Disability awareness training offers a better understanding of hiring and workplace biases.
 For managers, learning to identify the differences in every individual makes the process of inclusivity much easier.
-A candidate should be disqualified from potential hiring simply because they think or process information differently, even with the right qualifications.
+A candidate should NOT be disqualified from potential hiring simply because they think or process information differently, even with the right qualifications.

 An employee who discloses that they have ADHD can benefit from adjustments that augment their work delivery rather than creating a difficult work environment for them.
 Similarly, an employee on the autism spectrum brings just as much value and innovation when supported with the right working tools